OnForever-Development/seraphremake/README.md

 <img src="images/seraphbanner.jpg">
+<h1> Seraph Remake | A remade version of the original seraph which can be found at https://github.com/a456pur/seraph </h1>
   <p align="center">
     seraph; an open source game website that hosts 350+ games with customisable settings, full rehosting support and a beautiful design
     <br/>